 The Quad Cities Autism Center (QCAC) is a not for profit, 501 (c) (3) organization that was established in 2006.
 The QCAC provides Applied Behavior Analysis (ABA) therapy, an evidence-based treatment that has proven to be particularly effective for children diagnosed with autism, developmental disabilities and behavior problems.
 ABA is the science of behavior, as it applies to socially significant issues.
 ABA is the only method of treatment recommended by the US Surgeon General for children diagnosed with autism.

-We typically serve children diagnosed with autism and other developmental disabilities between the ages of 2 and 12 year old.
-Our sessions run between the hours of 9:00am and 5:30pm, Monday through Friday, all year long.
+We typically serve children diagnosed with autism and other developmental disabilities between the ages of 18 months and 10 years old (child must not yet have reached their 8th birthday to be enrolled).
+Our sessions run between the hours of 8:30am and 4:00pm, Monday through Friday, all year long.

 Our services begin with a tour of our facility with parents that are considering an appropriate placement for their child and may wish to join our program.
 Once a family decides to enroll their child, an intake appointment is scheduled.
 The intake appointment is a time when families are able to discuss their child's strengths, interests and areas of primary concern.
 Generally, parents are concerned about a lack of functional communication, impaired interactions, repetitive behaviors and overall inappropriate behaviors.